Exercises to Avoid During Pregnancy That Can Harm You & Your Baby

 9. Need a sudden change in direction or jarring movements.

-Sports and Exercises to AVOID When Pregnant
+Sports to Avoid When Pregnant

 1. Contact sports.